Flexible Government and Economics Curriculum for Independent Learners

 One principle, among many others, looms out of that long experience.
 It is what may well be called the doctrine of limits.
 It is that humans are limited and fallible creatures, that all their organizations, institutions, and structures are affected by these limitations; that the power and sway of anything must be limited by design; that government, above all, must be severely limited.

 Our curriculum is designed to instill an appreciation of natural law principles, which endure whether we acknowledge them or not.
 Yes, it unapologetically examines and acknowledges Judeo-Christian contributions to our government’s design.
-It also acknowledges the influences and contributions of so many others, and the compromises necessary for forming our government.
+It also acknowledges the influences and contributions of so many others, and the compromises necessary for forming our government so that it can function justly for a diverse citizenry.

 Understanding natural law leads to an appreciation for the natural rights of every person—respect for their individual liberty even as we claim our own.
 It also is the basis for supporting limited government, and free markets.
-These values have been the basis for flourishing for large numbers of people in nations where the rule of law guards these rights.
+These values have been the basis for large numbers of people to flourish in nations where the rule of law guards these rights.

 Browse by Subject